Aeurias/NadeshikoSlimeVR/README.md

 Use the serial command `SET WIFI XXXX YYYY` where `XXXX` is your 2.4GHz name, and `YYYY` is the password, both are case sensitive.

 For everything else, use the SlimeVR Documentation, as it contains information for proper SlimeVR server setup, calibration, and wearing.

+Sometimes flashing the latest firmware might not work at all on the C3 Supermini's and certain IMU combos.
+Thus you can try older versions such as 0.6.2 with VSCode flashing method and then upgrade it to latest through the SlimeVR server afterwards.

 ## Resources